fkohl04/expiration-monitoring/Motivation.md

   forwarded to a service using it.
 But one can never be sure, that a certificate really has been updated in all services.
   Also people may update the certificate in the management system, but forget to update the services at all.
-In both cases the management system will display the certificate as renewed, even the certificate used in the service is about to expire.
+In both cases the management system will display the certificate as renewed, even though the certificate used in the service is about to expire.

 ## A service level based approach